Pfern/TtT-in-Portugal-2016/README.md

   Training materials: designing, producing, delivering; Archival; Making re-use possible;
   Wrap-up and assignments.

-# Exercises:
+# Ideas for Exercises:

-  Design a questionnaire
+  Design a questionnaire;

-  Design a course schedule
+  Design a course schedule;

-  Collect responses dynamically using Socrative or Learning Catalytics Create a group discussion and its annotation
+  Collect responses dynamically using Socrative or Learning Catalytics;

+  Create a group discussion and its annotation;